void

 Machar was a Czech poet and satirist.
 He was like Jaroslav Hašek strongly anti-Austrian, anti-clerical and a master in the use of colloquial Czech.
 He was for a while one of the favourites of Professor Masaryk, member of his Realist Party and contributed to the party newspaper Čas.
 After the war he fell out with the president and oriented himself towards the political far right.

 The friendship with Archbishop Kohn that the author refers to is probably based on events in 1903 at the height of so-called Rectus affair when controversy around Kohn reached a critical point.
 Machar defended the archbishop in a newspaper article in Die Zeit, printed on 5 May 1903.
 He also visited the now deposed Kohn in Ehrenhausen in 1909.
-Both these events were widely reported in the press and Jaroslav Hašek would surely have been well informed about the case.
+Both these events were widely reported in the press and Jaroslav Hašek was surely well informed about the case.

 Quote(s) from the novel